raj114/kong_rate-limiting_advanced/README.md

 					App_client_2 (tag) - 7768beb7-8048-4ed4-aafb-053d51960659 (consumer_id) -2 (rate-limit in hour)

-			* we can identify the consumers using tags.
+			* We can identify the consumers using tags.

-			* when we apply rate-limiting plugin on App_client_1 and App_client_2 we can pass the Tenant consumer id as a parent consumer id in the requst body for enable the plugin, if and only if  you want to apply hirarachy between tenant and App_client.
+			* While enabling the rate-limiting plugin for App_client_1 and App_client_2, pass the Tenant consumer id as a parent consumer id in the request body.
+	  	  	  This will establish the parent-child hirarachy between Tenant and App_client.

-			* when we hit the api for App_client_1 that time our plugin update the value for that consumer id also and if the parent consumer id is present in there config then it also update for same .
+			* When we access the API for App_client_1, the plugin will update the value for the consumer and also for the parent consumer id if applicable.
-	  	  	  It balanced the all hirarachy order. and if the rate limit is over it will give the response like "API rate limit exceeded".
+	  	  	  It maintains the access history for all the consumers in the hirarachy.
+It will give the response like "API rate limit exceeded" if consumer exhausts it's limit at individual level or parent level.

 * Other community or team contact